darrelltzj/github-user-search/README.md

 * All pages are SEO optimised
 The project supports code splitting for each pages

-    * React Helmet and SEO Meta Tags
+    * ✔️ React Helmet and SEO Meta Tags

-    * Webpack for code splitting
+    * Code splitting

 * The results list also asynchronous-ly shows the number of followers and following of each user without going the user page